 - Mike Fritschner, Surfers Myelopathy

 “CORE has been a life changer for me.
 I’ve been to quite a few rehab facilities since being injured in 2007, but nothing like CORE.
-Taylor has a completely different and refreshing approach to his rehabilitation.
-He walks me through everything step by step which I very much appreciate.
-He tells me what we’re doing, why we’re doing it, and the outcome we’re hoping to achieve, which of course is to get up and out of this chair and walking.
-Taylor also has such an amazing way of communicating to Doug and Brittany so that they are constantly learning and continually working hands-on with the clients, which will be a big advantage for them in the future.
+They have a completely different and refreshing approach to rehabilitation.
+They walk me through everything step by step which I very much appreciate, and tell me what we’re doing, why we’re doing it, and the outcome we’re hoping to achieve, which of course is to get up and out of this chair and walking.

 Everyone that rolls or walks through that door at CORE is amazing in their own right and I’m just pumped to be part of the CORE family.
-Aaron, Laquita, Taylor, Arielle, and Dave are all really important people in my life and I know that they’ve each been through quite a lot to make this whole dream of CORE a reality.
+Aaron and Laquita are all really important people in my life and I know that they’ve each been through quite a lot to make this whole dream of CORE a reality.
 Thank you from the bottom of my heart for making your dream into a reality!”

 - Tara Llanes, T-12, L-1 spinal cord injury